Computable analysis on the space of marked groups: Differences between Borel and effective Borel hierarchies

-This result calls to our attention a second example of a natural property for which the correspondence between the arithmetical hierarchy and the Borel hierarchy might fail.
+The above result calls to our attention a second example of a natural property for which the correspondence between the arithmetical hierarchy and the Borel hierarchy might fail.
 Indeed, this last proof relies heavily on Manakin's theorem.
-While the universal theory of free groups is decidable, Slobodskoi proved in \cite{Slobodskoi1981} that the universal theory of finite groups is unsolvable.
+While the universal theory of free groups is decidable, Slobodskoi proved in \cite{Slobodskoi1981} that the universal theories of finite and torsion groups are unsolvable.

 Denote by $\mathcal{F}$ the set of marked finite groups, its closure $\overline{\mathcal{F}}$ is the set of LEF groups.
-(LEF groups were first defined in \cite{VershikGordon1998}, in terms of partial homomorphisms onto finite group.)
+(LEF groups are ``Locally Embeddable into Finite groups'', they were first defined in \cite{VershikGordon1998}, in terms of partial homomorphisms onto finite group.)

-From this we conjecture: \begin{conjecture} The set of LEF groups is not $\Lambda_{WP}$-co-semi-decidable. \end{conjecture}
+We conjecture: \begin{conjecture} The sets of LEF groups with solvable word problem is not $\nu_{WP}$-co-semi-decidable, nor Banach-Mazur $\nu_{WP}$-co-semi-decidable. \end{conjecture}

 Note that, at first glance, Slobodskoi's Theorem does not seem to be the sole thing preventing us from applying the proof of Proposition \ref{Limit groups core-1} to LEF groups.
 Indeed, this proof relied on the fact that a group $G$ is a limit group if and only if it satisfies $T_{\forall}(\mathbb{F}_{2})\subseteq T_{\forall}(G)$, which in turn used the fact that the inclusion $T_{\forall}(\mathbb{F}_{2})\subseteq T_{\forall}(G)$ is equivalent to the reverse inclusion $T_{\exists}(G)\subseteq T_{\exists}(\mathbb{F}_{2})$ (see Proposition \ref{Prop Champ Equiv}).
 This follows from the fact that the elementary theory of a single group is \emph{complete}, i.e. every sentence or its negation is in it.
-But the theory of finite groups is of course not complete, as the existential theory $T_{\exists}(\mathcal{F})$ contains only trivial sentences, since they hold in the trivial group.
-However, the corresponding equivalence still holds. \begin{prop} A group $G$ belongs to $\overline{\mathcal{F}}$ if and only if it satisfies $T_{\forall}(\mathcal{F})\subseteq T_{\forall}(G)$. \end{prop}
+The theory of finite groups is not complete, as the existential theory $T_{\exists}(\mathcal{F})$ contains only trivial sentences (they should hold in the trivial group), yet the corresponding equivalence still holds. \begin{prop} A group $G$ belongs to $\overline{\mathcal{F}}$ if and only if it satisfies $T_{\forall}(\mathcal{F})\subseteq T_{\forall}(G)$. \end{prop}

 \begin{proof} We use the fact that there exists a group $K$ in $\overline{\mathcal{F}}$ that satisfies $T_{\forall}(K)=T_{\forall}(\mathcal{F})$.
 If a group $G$ satisfies $T_{\forall}(K)=T_{\forall}(\mathcal{F})\subseteq T_{\forall}(G)$, then it satisfies $T_{\exists}(K)\subseteq T_{\exists}(G)$, and by Corollary \ref{cor to champ and guirardel}, $G$ is a limit of subgroups of $K$.
 But $K$ and all its finitely generated subgroups are in $\overline{\mathcal{F}}$, thus $G$ must also be a limit of markings of finite groups.